-- How do they break down the problem?
+How do they break down the problem?
 Do they work backward from the desired outcome, or do they work their way through step by step?

-- How do they communicate the solution?
+How do they communicate the solution?
 Do they tell you their whole thought process, or do they work it out silently before presenting an answer?

-- Do they ask questions, or do they try to work the problem out on their own?
+Do they ask questions, or do they try to work the problem out on their own?

 If you’re conducting a video interview for a virtual role, this can also provide you with a chance to learn more about the candidate’s remote working skills.

-Finally, don’t book interviews directly back to back – make sure you have time to jot down your overall impressions of each candidate while they’re still fresh in your mind.
+Finally, don’t book interviews back to back – make sure you have time to jot down your overall impressions of each candidate while they’re still fresh in your mind.

-Maybe you’re not a hiring manager but a stressed-out candidate, and you want to make sure you’re prepared for your next interview.
+Maybe you’re not a hiring manager but a stressed out candidate – and you want to make sure you’re prepared for your next interview.

 Here’s a crash course on how to shine in your job interview’s strengths and weaknesses section.

-Obviously, recruiters want to know your strengths and weaknesses so that they can predict whether or not you’ll excel in the role.
-But let’s break down what that actually means:
+Obviously, recruiters want to know a candidate’s strengths and weaknesses so that they can predict whether or not they’ll excel in the role.

 The role’s requirements